mridubhatnagar/blogs-backup/cm9k4jsxe000g09jv37odboos.md

 ---

-I got tagged by [Yeshwanth in her blog](https://swamiyeswanth.com/blog/blog-questionnaire/) to take up this blog questionnaire.
+I got tagged by [Yeshwanth in his blog](https://swamiyeswanth.com/blog/blog-questionnaire/) to take up this blog questionnaire.

 ## Why did you start blogging in the first place ?